Usage Policy

 - Security measures protecting biometric data

-Important: Biometric data is considered special personal information under POPIA and requires additional safeguards and consent requirements.
+Important: Biometric data is considered special personal information under POPIA and requires additional safeguards, an applicable lawful basis, and consent or other authorisation where required by law.

-We recommend using clear, accessible language when obtaining consent.
+We recommend using clear, accessible language when giving notice and when obtaining consent for workflows where consent is required.
 Here are sample consent statements in English and Afrikaans:

 English